 Nature Preserve Manager

-Jason oversees the management and maintenance of roughly 5,500 acres at over 40 nature preserves/conservation areas.
+Jason oversees the management and maintenance of the Land Trust’s nature preserves.
 He holds a B.S. in Conservation Biology from SUNY Cortland, and first got involved with the Land Trust as a volunteer.
 While growing up in Rochester, and frequenting a family cottage on Keuka Lake, Jason developed a deep connection to the Finger Lakes.
 Working with volunteers, clearing trails, and seeing the countless scenic treasures of the region are just a few of the many fulfilling aspects of his job.

 Favorite outdoor activity in the Finger Lakes region